AMDonati/parkinson-disease-project/README.md

  > Some references: https://machinelearningmastery.com/persistence-time-series-forecasting-with-python/

  * **"Explainable" models**: gradient-boosted trees, Random Forest
-> Issue of large numbers of features for these models though...

  * DL Models to be modified to include incertainty with bayesian models
     * Hidden Markov Models